polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/use-macros-in-a-custom-pallet.md

      #[pallet::storage] // <-- Step 5. code block will replace this.
      #[pallet::call]    // <-- Step 6. code block will replace this.
    }

+   pub mod weights {
+      // Placeholder struct for the pallet weights pub struct SubstrateWeight<T>(core::marker::PhantomData<T>);
+   }
    ```

    You now have a framework that includes placeholders for _events_, _errors_, _storage_, and _callable functions_.

+   > NOTE: Pallet weights are outside the scope of this tutorial.
+If you want to learn more about weights, you can read our documentation [here](/reference/how-to-guides/weights/).

 1. Save your changes.